cannon-chambers-logo

 What Does Stamp Duty Advice Cover?

-Stamp duty advice can cover a multitude of things from a straightforward calculation of the tax liability of a simple purchase of a house to complex comparative computations for an acquisition of residential and commercial property with dwellings where a claim for multiple dwellings relief (“MDR”) is made and whether the 3% additional rate will apply and the replacement of a main residence exemption may be in point.
+Stamp duty advice can cover a multitude of things, from a straightforward calculation of the tax liability of a simple purchase of a house to complex comparative computations for acquisition of residential and commercial property with dwellings where a claim for multiple dwellings relief (“MDR”) is made and whether the 5% additional rate will apply and the replacement of a main residence exemption may be in point.
 Stamp duty advice will also cover the giving of an opinion on whether a building qualifies as an uninhabitable dwelling or whether a property purchase qualifies for mixed-use treatment or MDR.

 These opinions are best given by a barrister with recent experience of relevant tax tribunal decisions because they have current knowledge and experience of how HMRC and if necessary, the tax judges will react to a claim for a stamp duty relief or exemption and whether the filing position adopted by the taxpayer in their SDLT return can be regarded as reasonable.